By Katherine Long | Editor and Tom Maguire | Associate Editor

 Home parish: St. Ann’s Maronite, Watervliet

-Deacon Thornton is grateful to the Diocese of Syracuse and its bishop, who “accepted me with open arms,” he said.
-For four years, Deacon Thornton traveled from his home in the Albany area to Syracuse for classes and retreats with the deacon- formation class.
+Deacon Richard Thornton is grateful to the Diocese of Syracuse and its bishop, who “accepted me with open arms,” he said.
+For four years, Deacon Thornton traveled from his home in the Albany area to Syracuse for classes and retreats with the deacon formation class.

 His journey to ordination came to its conclusion just a bit earlier than those of his classmates: Deacon Thornton was ordained May 6 in his parish by Bishop Gregory J. Mansour of the Eparchy of St. Maron of Brooklyn and Bishop Edward B. Scharfenberger of the Diocese of Albany.
 Deacon Thornton’s brothers in formation rented a bus to get to the celebration and be part of the ceremony, he said.

 He still hasn’t come down from the emotional high of ordination, he said.
-Proclaiming the Gospel and preaching his first homily was an experience, he said, that felt a little like the day his father gave him the keys to the car for the first time.
+Assisting at two Masses last weekend, he proclaimed the Gospel and preached his first homily — an experience, he said, that felt a little like the day his father gave him the keys to the car for the first time.

-Deacon Thornton eagerly anticipated joining his brothers for their ordinations — and the feeling was mutual: they chose Deacon Thornton to proclaim the Gospel at the celebration.
+Deacon Thornton is eagerly anticipating joining his brothers for their ordinations this Saturday — and the feeling is mutual: they have chosen Deacon Thornton to proclaim the Gospel at the celebration.